jensjvh/wolt_project/README.md

 # Submission for the Wolt Summer 2024 Engineering Internship, backend specific preliminary assignment.

 The task of the preliminary backend assignment is to build an HTTP API to calculate a delivery fee.
 My submission is implemented using Python and the Flask framework.
-Tests are done using the pytest framework.
+Tests are done using the pytest framework, and the API testing using either Postman or the `requests` library.

 ### Features
+* Hosting the API on a local server as a Flask app.
 * Calculate and return a delivery fee as a HTTP response JSON payload from a given HTTP POST request JSON payload using a Flask API.
 * Check the request payload for negative values, invalid time strings or missing keys.
 * Pytest tests for making sure the API returns the desired values.